 Generally, you need to provide a copy of the death certificate every time you either make a claim for benefits or retitle assets from the decedent's name.
 You can get certified copies of the death certificate through your funeral director or from the county health department.
 Most likely, there will be a charge for each certified copy.
 You may want to get 10 to 12 copies initially, but you may need more later.
 Keep in mind that it isn't always easy to get additional copies.
-So, depending on your situation, you may want to get more certificates early if you think you may need them.
+So, depending on your situation, you may want to get more certificates early.